Customer Data Platform series: 4 of 5

 - "Accessible to other systems": data stored in the CDP can be used by other systems for analysis and to manage customer interactions.

-So how do Customer Data Platforms and Master Data Management Solutions differ?
+So how do Master Data Management solutions and Customer Data Platforms differ?

-Essentially, MDM facilitates the sharing of enterprise data within a business, rather than being a platform to consolidate customer data sources and make the data marketing-ready for use within campaigns.
+Essentially, MDM facilitates the sharing of enterprise data within a business; it is not a platform designed to consolidate customer data sources and make the data marketing-ready for use within campaigns.

-This blog article is an extract from the Marketer’s Guide to Customer Data Platforms eBook.
+This blog article is an extract from BlueVenn’s “A Marketer’s Guide to Customer Data Platforms” eBook.

 Want to know more?
 Download the ‘Marketer’s Guide to Customer Data Platforms’ eBook